mit-cml/iot-website-source/docs/src/app/pages/MicroBitIoPin.md

 # Microbit\_Io\_Pin

-The <code>Microbit_Io_Pin</code> component lets users configure the BBC micro:bit's analog pins for input and output, and to read, write, and request notifications for the I/O pin states.
+The <code>Microbit_Io_Pin</code> component lets users configure the BBC micro:bit's analog pins for input and output, and to read, write, and request notifications for the I/O pin states.<br>

 ## Properties